MicrosoftDocs/visualstudio-docs/docs/javascript/npm-package-management.md

 ### <a name="npmAdd"></a> Add npm support to a project (ASP.NET Core)

-If your project does not already include a *package.json* file, you can add one enable npm support by adding a package.json file to the project.
+If your project does not already include a *package.json* file, you can add one to enable npm support by adding a package.json file to the project.

 1. To add the file, right-click the project in Solution Explorer and choose **Add** > **New Item**.
 Choose the **npm Configuration File**, use the default name, and click **Add**.

    ![Add package.json to your project](../javascript/media/npm-add-package-json.png)

+   npm requires Node.js.
+If you don't see the npm Configuration File listed, Node.js development tools are not installed.
+You can use the Visual Studio Installer to add the **Node.js development workload**.

 1. Include one or more npm packages in the `dependencies` or `devDependencies` section of *package.json*.
 For example, you might add the following to the file: